litmuschaos/v1-litmus-docs/docs/pod-cpu-hog-exec.md

 ## Details

-- This experiment consumes the Memory resources on the application container on specified memory in megabytes.
+- This experiment consumes the CPU resources on the application container (upward of 80%) on specified number of cores
-- It simulates conditions where app pods experience Memory spikes either due to expected/undesired processes thereby testing how the overall application stack behaves when this occurs.
+- It simulates conditions where app pods experience CPU spikes either due to expected/undesired processes thereby testing how the overall application stack behaves when this occurs.

 ## Integrations

-- Pod Memory can be effected using the chaos library: `litmus`
+- Pod CPU can be effected using the chaos library: `litmus`

 ## Steps to Execute the Chaos Experiment